Please scroll down for printable gift certificates and Studio's Calendar of classes and events.

 Learn to Dance Ballroom and Latin

 Six weeks course.
 Learn basics of popular ballroom and Latin dances like Waltz, Bachata, Swing, Salsa, Foxtrot, etc. Ongoing, organised in six weeks sessions.
-Two new dances every six weeks, Saturdays at 11:15am, new course May 11th 2024, West Coast Swing and Waltz.
-Can you join?
+Two new dances every six weeks, Saturdays at 11:15am, new course December 14th 2024, Tango and Salsa, Can you join?
 YES!.
 No previous dance experience is required. $65 per person for six weeks.
 Please use the button below to enroll, then scroll down and fill the enrollment form under the calendar.
 Thank you!

 Shaping and Youthing: Posture, Mobility, Self-Esteem